 - Create a new module in the cloudinit/config directory with a cc prefix. - Your module must include a handle function.
 The arguments are: - name: The module name specified in the configuration - cfg: A configuration object that is the result of the merging of cloud-config configuration with any datasource provided configuration. - cloud: A cloud object that can be used to access various datasource and paths for the given distro and data provided by the various datasource instance types. - log: A logger object that can be used to log messages. - args: An argument list.
 This is usually empty and is only populated if the module is called independently from the command line. - If your module introduces any new cloud-config keys, you must provide a schema definition in cloud-initschema.json. - The meta variable must exist and be of type MetaSchema. - id: The module id.
 In most cases this will be the filename without the .py extension. - distros: Defines the list of supported distros.
 It can contain any of the values (not keys) defined in the OSFAMILIES map or [ALL_DISTROS] if there is no distro restriction. - frequency: Defines how often module runs.
 It must be one of: - PER_ALWAYS: Runs on every boot. - ONCE: Runs only on first boot. - PER_INSTANCE: Runs once per instance.
 When exactly this happens is dependent on the datasource but may triggered anytime there would be a significant change to the instance metadata.
-An example could be an instance being moved to a different subnet. - examples: Lists examples of any cloud-config keys this module reacts to.
+An example could be an instance being moved to a different subnet. - activate_by_schema_keys: (Optional) List of cloud-config keys that will activate this module.
+When this list not empty, the config module will be skipped unless one of the activate_by_schema_keys are present in merged cloud-config instance-data. - examples: Lists examples of any cloud-config keys this module reacts to.
 These examples will be rendered in the module reference documentation and will automatically be tested against the defined schema during testing. - doc = get_meta_doc(meta) is necessary to provide proper module documentation.